-As mentioned earlier, EBITDA is a unique metric that helps small business owners see how their companies are performing at any given time.
+As mentioned earlier, EBITDA is a unique metric that helps small business owners see how their companies perform at any given time.
 It can project a company’s profitability, assess its value, identify cash-flow potential (or cash-flow problems), and determine how much funding is needed to pay off short- and long-term debt.
 In addition, EBITDA can help entrepreneurs uncover growth opportunities.
 EBITDA consists of these six (6) parts:

 E = Earnings

-This is your company’s net income (or net loss) for the specific period (month, quarter, or year) that you are calculating your EBITDA.
+This is your company’s net income (or net loss) for the specific period (month, quarter, or year) you are calculating your EBITDA.

 B = Before

 I = Interest

 When calculating EBITDA, the interest your company earns and any costs related to interest (i.e., paying debt) are not subtracted from your earnings.

 Your earnings before taxes are included in the formula.
 You can find your taxes in the non-operating expenses section of your company’s income statement.